sclorg/s2i-base-container/README.md

 Software Collections in STI images
 --------------------------------
-All OpenShift STI images use [Software Collections](https://www.softwarecollections.org/en/) packages which provides the latest versions of the languages they provide.
-This is because the system versions provided by Centos and RHEL will unlikely change for several years.
+OpenShift STI images use [Software Collections](https://www.softwarecollections.org/en/) packages to provide the latest versions of various language environments.
+The SCL packages are released more frequently than the RHEL or CentOS systems, which are unlikely to change for several years.
-However, we still want to have RHEL and Centos as base images for our language images because they provided stable, supported and secure platform.
+We rely on RHEL and CentOS for base images, on the other hand, because those are stable, supported, and secure platforms.

-Having SCL comes with several trade-offs, such as you have to 'enable' the collection you want to use manually and only for commands you want to run with collection enabled.
-In Docker world, however, we think this limitation does not make sense and if users run 'ruby-2.0' image, the expectation is that this image will provide Ruby 2.0 out-of-box.

-To make that happen in our images, we are setting three internal Bash variables to enable the collection automatically:
+Normally, SCL requires manual operation to enable the collection you want to use.
+This is burdensome and can be prone to error.
+The OpenShift STI approach is to set Bash environment variables that serve to automatically enable the desired collection:

-* `BASH_ENV`: This will enable collection for all non-interactive Bash sessions.
-So for example your scripts with `#!/bin/bash` shebang don't need to call `scl enable`.
+* `BASH_ENV`: enables the collection for all non-interactive Bash sessions
-* `ENV`: This will enable collection for all invocations of `/bin/sh`.
+* `ENV`: enables the collection for all invocations of `/bin/sh`
+* `PROMPT_COMMAND`: enables the collection in interactive shell

+Two examples:
+* If you specify `BASH_ENV`, then all your `#!/bin/bash` scripts do not need to call `scl enable`.
-* `PROMPT_COMMAND`: This variable enable the collection in interactive shell.
-So when you `docker exec ... /bin/bash` the collection will be automatically enabled for you.
+* If you specify `PROMPT_COMMAND`, then on execution of the `docker exec ... /bin/bash` command, the collection will be automatically enabled.

-There are still some limitations.
-For example, you can't invoke the 'ruby' executable directly with `docker exec` or `docker run`, as the executable is not in the `PATH`.
-To workaround this, you can execute this commands using: `docker exec CID /bin/bash -c ruby`.
+*Note*:
+The language interpreter executables in the collection (e.g., `ruby`) are not directly in a directory named in the `PATH` environment variable.
+This means that you cannot do:

+    $ docker exec <cid> ... ruby

+but must instead do:

+    $ docker exec <cid> ... /bin/bash -c ruby

+The `/bin/bash -c`, along with the setting the appropriate environment variable, ensures the correct `ruby` executable is found and invoked.